VarKal23/Digital-Voting-Backend/README.md

 - Need to deploy to Netlify instead of Heroku (Heroku no longer free)
 - Adding more features to the existing routes

+## Routes/Features
+### /auth
+JWT Authentication/login system for monitored access

+### /candidates
+CRUD operations for candidates in elections as well as display of all the candidates and their info

+### /votes
+Way to cast a vote (dir: 1 is add a vote, anything else is delete)

+### /users
+View a specific user of the application as well as creation of new ones

 ## Installation and Setup Instructions
 Clone down this repository:
 `git clone https://github.com/VarKal23/Digital-Voting-Backend.git`